malminhas/udacity-deep-learning/README.md

 # udacity-deep-learning
 Udacity Deep Learning course ipynb assignments.
 Also contains HTML versions of ipynb for convenience.

+## Setup
-These were developed on Python 2.7.6 setup on 64-bit Ubuntu 14.04.
+These notebooks were developed in a Python 2.7.6 virtualenv setup running on a 64-bit Ubuntu 14.04 running in a VirtualBox VM on a standard issue 16GB Dell Latitude laptop.
+It should all work with a Python3 scipy+tensorflow stack.

+IMPORTANT: You will need to assign **at least 8GB RAM to the VirtualBox VM** or the convnet examples will not run.

 ## Installing tensorflow
-Assume you are setting up a virtualenv:
+The following assumes you have Python virtualenv support in place:
 ```
 $ mkvirtualenv tf
 $ workon tf